 The evidence gathered so far in the WE Program is that a water rest & shade intervention is feasible in sugarcane fields, and appears to markedly reduce the impact of the heat stress conditions for the workforce.
 With proper attention to work practices, production can be maintained with less impact on worker health.

 Individuals or organizations claiming the WE Program has sufficiently shown that the intervention can prevent chronic kidney damage in sugarcane workers have over-interpreted the implications of our research.
-We cannot endorse claims regarding the impact of the WE intervention design with respect to CKDu prevention.
+We cannot endorse claims regarding the impact of the WE intervention design with respect to CKDnT prevention.

 We are in talks with sugar producers to design, and validate, a W.R.S. program using the collective experience and data each party brings.
-Our hope is that W.R.S. programs continue to expand regardless of CKDu mitigation, as the provision of water and shaded rest is a fundamental necessity for worker health and a human right.
+Our hope is that W.R.S. programs continue to expand regardless of CKDnT mitigation, as the provision of water and shaded rest is a fundamental necessity for worker health and a human right.

 Our hope is that all parties sharing the objective of understanding how we can design and measure the most effective program possible may work together with the clarity, patience, responsibility and rigor necessary in such a serious undertaking.